Email: kdemason [at] utexas.edu

 Office: PMA 10.138

-I am a first year graduate student at the University of Texas at Austin.
+I am a fourth year graduate student at the University of Texas at Austin.
 Currently I am broadly interested in the calculus of variations, geometric analysis, Riemannian geometry, and convex analysis.

 Over Summer 2019, I worked with Liam Mazurowski and Dr. Andre Neves as part of UChicago's 2019 REU.
 I learned about stable minimal surfaces, including the variational formulas, log-cutoff trick, and Sharp's compactness theorem.
-At the end, I gave a proof of a more basic compactness theorem.
+At the end, I gave a proof of a more basic compactness theorem using small curvature estimates.

 From August 2018 to May 2020, I worked on several directed reading projects under the guidance of Dr. Luca Di Cerbo.
 I first learned basic differential geometry of curves and surfaces, then learned substantial Riemannian geometry.
 My senior thesis involved calculating variations of Christoffel symbols, components of the Riemann curvature tensor, and the volume element.